rakudo/rakudo/docs/ops.markdown

 ## p6setautothreader
 * p6setautothreader(Mu $auto-threader)

+Registers a callable that handles the case where a call didn't succeed because it contained Junction arguments.

 ## p6setbinder
 * p6setbinder(Mu $binder)

+Register the class that handles binding.
+Its methods `bind`, `bind_sig`, `is_bindable`, and `trial_bind` are used throughout the rakudo codebase.

 ## p6setfirstflag
 * p6setfirstflag(Mu $coderef)

+Sets the "first" flag on a code object, then returns that code object.
+Used to handle FIRST phaser blocks.

 ## p6setpre
 * p6setpre()

+Sets the "pre" flag on the current frame.

 ## p6settypes
 * p6settypes(Mu $stash)